-• From Start, open the Settings charm, and then tap or click Personalize.
+• Open the Settings charm, and tap or click Change PC settings, and then tap or click Personalization.

-To watch a video about this, see Personalize your PC.
+Tip For more info about how to personalize your Surface, see Personalize your PC.

 Create tiles for your favorites

 You can pin websites, contacts, and apps to the Start screen.
 Here's how: